 How PA Salary is Determined

 The 2019 AAPA salary report showed that the mean PA base salary rose to $106,000 in 2018.
-This does not include the incentive or productivity pay, however–median pay among PAs paid based on productivity metrics was $150,000.
+The AAPA report did not include the incentive or productivity pay, however.
+The median pay among PAs paid based on productivity metrics was $150,000.
 And therein lies the biggest challenge to higher pay for those with the DMSc degree…

 Love it or hate it, fee-for-service medicine presently dominates clinician reimbursement.
 The AMA advises CMS (Medicare) who assigns a score to thousands of medical procedures, including office visits.
 This score attempts to determine the cost, effort, and resources involved in delivering a specific service.
 This score is known as an RVU or Relative Value Unit.

 Once services are given an RVU score, Medicare sets a basic fee schedule.
 This fee schedule is used as a starting point for most private insurers who set their payments anywhere from 20-80% above that of Medicare.

 When a clinician performs a service, the payer reimburses the practice for the work done by the clinician but also for the expense the practice generates in providing the service, including professional liability.
 Those clinicians whose pay is tied to RVUs should mostly be concerned with the work RVU, or wRVU, as this is the portion that specifically refers to the time and effort of the individual.
 RVUs are an excellent system for clinician reimbursement because it values clinician work independent of payment or collections.